Ocular hypertension: Five causes of high intraocular eye pressure

 You can't tell by yourself that you have ocular hypertension, because there are no outward signs such as eye pain or red eyes.
 It can only be detected by an optician.

 During a comprehensive eye exam, your optician will measure your IOP and compare it with normal levels.
-An eye pressure reading of 21 mmHg (millimeters of mercury) or higher generally signifies ocular hypertension.
+An eye pressure reading of 21 mmHg (millimetres of mercury) or higher generally signifies ocular hypertension.

 If you picture your eye as a globe inflated by pressure, you can better understand why ocular hypertension should be monitored.
 Pressure that is too high or that continues to increase exerts a force within your eye's interior that can damage the eye's delicate optic nerve, causing glaucoma.